Pulp Fiction: Plot

-Jules and Vincent give the briefcase to Marsellus, who bribes boxer Butch Coolidge to intentionally lose in his upcoming match.
-Vincent purchases heroin from his drug dealer, Lance.
-He shoots up and drives to meet Mia, having agreed to escort her while Marsellus is out of town for the night.
+Jules and Vincent meet Marsellus at a bar, where Marsellus is bribing an aging Butch to intentionally lose in his upcoming boxing match.
+The following night, Vincent purchases heroin from his drug dealer, Lance.
+He shoots up and drives to meet Mia at her house.
 They eat at a 1950s-themed restaurant and participate in a twist contest, then return home.
-While Vincent is in the bathroom, Mia finds his heroin, mistakes it for cocaine, and snorts it, resulting in an overdose.
-Vincent rushes her to Lance's house, where Lance helps revive her by getting adrenaline for Vincent to inject into her heart.
-Vincent takes Mia home, and they agree never to tell Marsellus about the incident.
+While Vincent is in the bathroom, Mia finds his heroin, mistakes it for cocaine, and snorts it.
+She passes out from an overdose, and Vincent rushes her to Lance's house, where they revive her by injecting her heart with adrenaline.
+Vincent and Mia agree never to tell Marsellus about the incident.